 On the other hand, this work can also be physically and emotionally demanding.
 Besides your exceptional teaching skills, make sure to develop healthy boundaries, and manage and protect your energy.

 Our work involves teaching and promoting our classes, managing our finances, and creating attractive offers.
-To maximize your career success, consider finding a niche, improve your business skills, and remain on top of the industry trends.
+To maximize your career success, consider finding a niche, improving your business skills, and remain on top of the industry trends.

 If you feel the calling, my advice is: Answer it.
 You will sweat, you will cry, you will question everything you’ve ever done in your life.
-And in the end, you will emerge as the best version of yourself you have ever been.